How often are courses offered?

 Which courses are available?

-Northwestern has previously offered two courses titled “Life of Christ” and “Navigating Grief with Humor.”
+Northwestern has previously offered two courses titled “Christ through the Gospels” and “Navigating Grief with Humor.”

 - Who can sign up for free online courses?